 LCL acknowledges its pioneering role in the data center sector and aims to be an example for other players in the Belgian and European data center industry.
 Our sustainable goals are guaranteed by our active participation in the following (policy) initiatives.

 According to the European Commission, data centers in the EU are responsible for 2.7% of the European electricity demand.
 This is one of the reasons the European Green Deal was launched as part of the European Union’s mission to make data centers climate neutral by 2030.
 Energy efficiency, 100% green energy, water saving, reuse and recovery of servers, and heat recycling are central pillars within this effort.

 In line with the European Green Deal, the Climate Neutral Data Centre Pact (CNDCP) aims to make all data centers in the EU climate neutral.
 This pact is a self-regulatory initiative, supported by several leading cloud infrastructure providers and data center managers.

 LCL is the first Belgian data center company to be affiliated with SBTi.
 Worldwide, only 2007 companies are registered.
 In this context, achievable targets have been set at the level of:

 indirect emissions in upstream activities (e.g. transport of cleaning crew, purchased goods)

 indirect emissions in downstream activities (e.g. waste processing).

-LCL is also the first data centre in Belgium to be an ambassador for the Code of Conduct, an initiative of the European Commission aimed at reducing energy consumption, CO2 emissions and global warming in the data centre sector.
+LCL is also the first data center in Belgium to be an ambassador for the Code of Conduct, an initiative of the European Commission aimed at reducing energy consumption, CO2 emissions and global warming in the data center sector.